 Learn how to create a self-paced elearning module.

-Arlo also offers a full integration with Moodle (Learning Management System) which enables you to create modules that people can complete in their own time, online, from anywhere.
+Alternatively, if you have an existing Learning Management System (LMS), such as Moodle, Arlo also offers full integration with Moodle, which enables you to create modules participants can complete at their own pace, online, from anywhere.
 These modules can include SCORM packages, quizzes, surveys, wikis, and assignments, all while tracking completion.
-Course completion information and grades are fed back to Arlo automatically.
+Course completion information and grades are automatically fed back to Arlo.

 Arlo includes the ability to display courses on your website for which registrations are externally managed (e.g. courses for which you are a partner).
 Using Arlo, you can advertise these courses but direct your site visitors to the appropriate page for registration.